Melbourne DUI Lawyers

 Under the United States system of justice, all defendants are innocent until proven guilty.
 To prove a defendant guilty of DUI, the prosecution must persuade a jury (or a judge) that the defendant committed the crime "beyond a reasonable doubt."
 This standard of proof is higher than that required in a civil trial.

-A defendant's attorney will closely scrutinize all elements of the case against his or her client but will pay particular attention to the procedures the police followed in arresting and testing the defendant.
+A defendant's attorney will closely scrutinize all elements of the case against their client.
+They will pay particular attention to the procedures the police followed in arresting and testing the defendant.

 If, for example, the prosecution fails to prove the police had probable cause to stop and arrest the defendant, the case will fail even if the defendant was indeed driving drunk.
 Police are constitutionally prohibited from indiscriminately stopping or arresting people.